Cioppino with Mussels and Halibut

 Stir in dried oregano until fragrant, ~1 minute.

 Use your hands to break apart the whole tomatoes as you add them to the pot with the aromatics.
 Stir tomatoes until most of their liquid has cooked off and they are starting to stick to the bottom of the pan, 5 to 6 minutes.

-To tomatoes add white wine and bring to a simmer.
 Stir in stock, reserved liquid from the tomatoes, bay leaves, and red pepper flakes.

 Reduce heat to low-medium and simmer liquids for 5 minutes to let the flavors develop.

 Add halibut and mussels to the pot.
 Cover with a lid and cook until halibut is tender and mussels have opened up, 5 to 8 minutes.

 Meanwhile, in a large serving bowl, whisk together mustard, vinegar, and olive oil (portion for salad) with some salt and pepper.
 Add grapes and mixed greens.
 Wait to toss salad until right before serving.

 Return to cioppino.
 Discard bay leaves and any mussels that didn’t open up.
 Stir in lemon juice.

 Ladle cioppino into bowls and serve with lemon wedges.
 Drizzle each portion with olive oil (portion for cioppino).
 Serve with salad.
 Enjoy!

 Very good.
 Used precooked frozen mussels because that’s what was easy.1 Helpful